 The Spanish Pyrenees are a year round walking destination, though most people prefer to visit in summer when the weather is at its sunniest and most reliable.
 Spring is another very popular time, cooler and less busy than July, August and September, and the meadows in the foothills look beautiful with the wildflowers in bloom.
 In autumn, the colours in the foliage are breathtaking, but temperatures in the shade can be quite low, and some higher routes may be inaccessible due to early snowfall.
 There is also the scope for winter walking in February and March, particularly around the Aragon region with the Sierra de Guara Natural Park a highlight.
 You can even strap on a pair of snowshoes, with fitting arranged before arrival to save time.

-More about Spanish Pyrenees
+More Spanish Pyrenees articles

 You can visit this region year-round, so long as you’re ready for the weather.
-Read on to find out the best time to go to the Spanish Pyrenees and what to do when.